Students Practise Designing & Implementing RiNA Projects to Overcome STSE Harms

-As presented in the video at right (below on phones), to deepen students’ ASK (attitudes, skills & knowledge) regarding that taught by teachers during the Teacher Teaches phase of the 3-phase STEPWISE pedagogy, we suggest teachers encourage students to design and carry out small-scale RiNA projects to overcome harms students determine in STSE relationships.
+As presented in the video at right (below on phones), to deepen students’ attitudes, skills & knowledge (ASK) regarding ASK taught by teachers during the Teacher Teaches phase of the 3-phase STEPWISE pedagogy, we suggest teachers encourage students to design and carry out small-scale RiNA projects to overcome harms of concern/interest to students in STSE relationships.
 For such practice projects, the teacher may provide assistance – as requested by students, and as described, with examples, below.

 Student Practise: Project Assignment & Supports

 Supports students may need will, of course, vary – depending on, for example, their ages, abilities & experiences with RiNA projects.
 Firstly, teachers may choose levels of guidance inherent to assessment/evaluation within the assignment sheets.
 Some students may, then, benefit from a list of possible STSE Issues to address.
 Others may find a list of ’cause’ & ‘result’ variables helpful.
 In planning projects, some students then may find our RiNA project tips sheet a useful overall guide.
 Meanwhile, for secondary research, they may benefit from some insights from a school librarian – as depicted in the video below.
 For primary research, although some may need assistance with experiment design, most likely may benefit from learning about correlational studies.
 In terms of actions, students may find descriptions of types of actions helpful.
 As science students, teaching them about engineering design & popularization may be particularly useful.
 Finally, although we would prefer students be intrinsically motivated to develop/implement RiNA projects, asking them to prepare for a public STSE Fair like here can help extrinsically motivate them.